 We're happy to host short-term international research visitors to build collaborations with our research group.
 Please get in touch to discuss funding options that might be available.

-Funded PhD opportunities are posted annually on the CENTA website, and applications are now open for 2020 entry.
+Funded PhD opportunities are posted annually on the CENTA website.

 We can consider self-funded PhD candidates at any time.
 We offer distance-learning and part-time PhD options.